M4NS0/homeworks/Web/Johns Hopkins University/Module 2/Lecture 21 - Positioning Elements by Floating/Readme.md

         clear: left;
     }
 ```
-> - *Clearing left will consider the border as a element and the column two goes to next line*
+> - *Clearing left will consider the border as a element, with its own border, margin and not resizable with the correct width, and the column two goes to next line*
 > - *But if you tells the browser that all elements (star selector) is a border box, so whole document will ajust using the right width*